Cais/bns-featured-category/readme.txt

 == Description ==

 Plugin with multi-widget functionality that displays most recent posts from specific category or categories (set with user options).
 Also includes user options to display: Category Description; Author and meta details; comment totals; post categories; post tags; and either full post, excerpt, or your choice of the amount of words (or any combination).
+Please make sure to read the latest changelog for new and modified features and options.

 == Installation ==